ExaWorks/psij-testing-service/deployment/readme.txt

 - tag with 'v<major>.<minor>.<patch>' !important;
 - run 'build.sh <major>.<minor>.<patch>' to build and push docker image

+- this can all be done by running release.sh; it commits the current RELEASE file, tags, and builds the docker image

 To deploy the service(s):
 - make a release as above for deployment